AlanV05/Baker-Animation-Interactive-/README.md

 ### Conclusion
 Enjoy the Baker and Tomato Animation!
 Experience fun adventures in the kitchen, collect baguettes, and savor every moment with the tomato.

+## Cedit
+This project could not have been successfully completed without the incredible diligence and dedication of my team.
+Karo Bokani (GitHub username not found), Austin Blencowe (austinblencowe1), Ryan Sambhar (Tserriednicht).

  *Update this README regularly.*